diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 In the following, we will present and describe each feature of Metascope in detail.

 ## Facetted navigation and full-text search
-Metascope uses a relational database to store all the Schedoscope metadata.
+Metascope uses a relational database to store the Schedoscope data and further metadata from various Hadoop frameworks.
 For navigation and search purposes, all data is indexed by [Apache Solr](http://lucene.apache.org/solr/).
 This allows Metascope to offer the user a facetted navigation and a full-text search.

 ![Navigation](images/filtersearch.png)